thomashoullier/bnd-pkg-merge/README.md

 presented in the paper.

 * Computation of chain pairs in the sets preceding _j_ only if needed.
-The algorithm in [1] implemented literally involves asking for nodes that will possibly never be considered for insertion as packages.
+The algorithm in [1] implemented in a literal way involves asking for nodes that will possibly never be considered for insertion as packages.
 The performance impact is almost a division by 2 in execution time for our test case.
 It seems that implementing this change necessarily comes at the cost of adding an auxiliary array of booleans of length _L - 1_ to keep track of whether new pairs are needed.
 This cost is negligeable.
 * Keeping *weights* around is actually unnecessary.
 We only need one number per set _j_.
 We need only the last weight of each set, replaced by the sum *s* of the weights of the two last elements that are about to become a package.